kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(iv\) For single-pilot configurations, instruments which require a static source must be provided with a means of selecting an alternate source and that source must be calibrated.

-\(6\) In determining compliance with the requirements of §29.1351(d)(2), the supply of electrical power to all systems necessary for flight under IFR must be included in the evaluation.
+\(6\) In determining compliance with the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1351   General.|§29.1351]](d)(2), the supply of electrical power to all systems necessary for flight under IFR must be included in the evaluation.

-\(c\) *Thunderstorm lights.* In addition to the instrument lights required by §29.1381(a), thunderstorm lights which provide high intensity white flood lighting to the basic flight instruments must be provided.
-The thunderstorm lights must be installed to meet the requirements of §29.1381(b).
+\(c\) *Thunderstorm lights.* In addition to the instrument lights required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1381   Instrument lights.|§29.1381]](a), thunderstorm lights which provide high intensity white flood lighting to the basic flight instruments must be provided.
+The thunderstorm lights must be installed to meet the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1381   Instrument lights.|§29.1381]](b).

 IX\. *Rotorcraft Flight Manual.* A Rotorcraft Flight Manual or Rotorcraft Flight Manual IFR Supplement must be provided and must contain—